 Where should I put my router?

 Pick a central location with good line-of-sight visibility to the main areas of your home.
 Wi-Fi degrades as it travels through floors and walls.
 As a result, if you place the router in a non-central location, you could experience poor signal strength in areas of your home that are far from the router.
-If you must put it in a non-central location, and you do experience connectivity issues in certain spots in your home, we recommend that you upgrade to our Ultimate Wi-Fi.
+If you must put it in a non-central location, and you do experience connectivity issues in certain spots in your home, we recommend additional Wi-Fi equipment, such as a mesh unit.
+Please give us a call at 800.492.5989, and we will help you determine the best solution for you.

 Here are some other things to keep in mind: